 Although the full Board considers all major decisions, the Company's Bylaws permit the Board to have the following standing committees to more fully address certain areas of importance: (1) an Audit Committee, (2) a Compensation and Personnel Committee, and (3) a Nominating and Corporate Governance Committee.
 The members of the standing committees as of the date hereof are set forth in the tables below.
 Following the Annual Meeting, the Nominating and Corporate Governance Committee intends to evaluate the composition of the standing committees and make recommendations to the Board regarding any appropriate changes to the Committees.
-The Nominating and Corporate Governance Committees.
-The Nominating and Corporate Governance Committees.
+The Nominating and Corporate Governance Committee expects, at such time, to recommend to the Board the appointment of Mr. Martinez to a Board Committee or Committees.